 Learn more about the difference between FUT vs FUE.

 Direct hair implantation is a technique in which grafts are loaded into a pen and applied directly into the scalp.
 It’s important to note that the key difference here is the way in which the grafts are implanted, rather than extracted.
 Both methods use the FUE method to remove the hair grafts.

 Let’s compare FUE vs direct hair implantation (DHI):

 FUE hair transplants are permanent.
 So if you take care of your hair, your transplant should last a lifetime.
 To make the most of your hair, you’ll need to:

 Our follicular unit extraction hair transplant success rates are higher than 97%.
 So you can rely on our trichology team to restore your hair to its full former glory.

-Book a free consultation at one of our nationwide clinics to find out more and ask the questions you really want to ask before getting a hair transplant.
+Book a consultation at one of our nationwide clinics to find out more and ask the questions you really want to ask before getting a hair transplant.